Zahidmughal808/ReactJS-Assignment/multi-step-app/README.md

 # Getting Started with Create React App
 # ReactJS-Assignment

-## Project Setup
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Prerequisites
 Before running the project, ensure you have the following prerequisites installed: